kauralasoo/MTAT.03.239_Bioinformatics/Gene_expression_analysis.md

 	source("https://bioconductor.org/biocLite.R")
 	biocLite("SummarizedExperiment")
 	biocLite("DESeq2")
 If it asks to update other packages, you can choose 'no' for now.
+For other packages in CRAN, you can just use the install.packages() command:

+	install.packages("